 From AllDeaf forum:

 I did ask my audie for the tubing I need another extra, in case of emergency that I might need it so badly if it's smthg happened to my tubing damage torn apart, it already dries up cracked by itself that way I don't have to come back again.
 She said no, that I can't buy one until I have to come back after for only a short months, it makes me so mad tired of going back/forth.I do not think this person should be expected to keep going back to the audiologist to get the hearing aid tube replaced; a simple procedure people can learn to do themselves.
-It is ridiculous that the audiologist refused to sell the client a pack of tubes.

 I think everyone should try to learn how to replace their hearing aid tubes, if possible.
 I don't know many people who have the time and money to keep going back and forth to the audiologist to get their hearing aid tubes fixed or replaced.
 I replace mine often.
 I can't imagine having to make appointments every 2-3 months for such a simple procedure.
 Some people replace their hearing aid tubes more often.